Are the winter blues getting you down? Book in a mini break and bask in the sunshine in Tropical North Queensland.

 Let the knowledge of the local Kuku Yalanji Aboriginal people astound you on a guided walk through the ancient rainforest their people have called home for tens of thousands of years.

-This spine-tingling experience begins with a smoking ceremony around a fire that cleanses and wards off bad spirits as you are welcomed to their country.
+This spine-tingling experience begins with a smoking ceremony that cleanses and wards off bad spirits as you are welcomed to their country.
 Sample bush tucker, discover the uses of bush medicines and learn how to make soap and ochre paint.

 Lunch at Thala Beach Nature Reserve